airbnb/synapse/README.md

 The `default_servers` list is used only when service discovery returns no servers.
 In that case, the service proxy will be created with the servers listed here.
 If you do not list any default servers, no proxy will be created.
+The `default_servers` will also be used in addition to discovered servers if the `keep_default_servers` option is set.

 #### The `haproxy` Section ####